 Additional 2020 Thoughts: Janet and I have deepened this conversation even more as we have been forced to put some of our program on-line during this time of unexpected crisis.
 We struggled, a lot, with how and what to offer in an on-line format and how best to do this with integrity.
 We’ve found a method that will work for us and that we feel good about.
 We’re happy to still be under the 40 hours that you are allowed under normal circumstances to offer on-line and be within Yoga Alliance guidelines.
 Even though Yoga Alliance has offered ‘grace’ to Yoga Schools during this period to put more than 40 hours on line, we know that would not be in line with our True North.

 Sometimes, we get into deep discussions as to why Trillium Ayurveda & Yoga with a Bit of Bliss teaches the trainings the way we do.
 They are long term trainings.
-Our 200 hour is a year long program and our 300 hour takes a minimum of a year and a half to complete.
-The classes are intimate with a maximum of twelve people in our classes.
+Our 200 hour is a year long program and our 300 hour takes a minimum of a year to complete.
+The classes are intimate with a maximum of twelve (currently ten) people in our classes.

 We start by supporting the creation (or deepening) of a personal practice.
 A personal practice and dedication to consistent practice informs the kind of teacher you will become.
 We want our students to be studying from books and through lectures and discussions to land a solid foundation in the yogic principles and background.